cose-wg/cose-spec/draft-schaad-cose.md

 # Signing Structure

 The signature structure allows for one or more signatures to be applied to a message payload.
-There are provisions for there to be attributes about the content and about the signature to be carried along with the signature itself.
+There are provisions for  attributes about the content and attributes about the signature to be carried along with the signature itself.
 These attributes may be authenticated by the signature, or just present.
 Examples of attributes about the content would be the type of content, when the content